VAT relief guidelines

 Please note that VAT exemption eligibility does not cover those who are frail/elderly who are otherwise able-bodied.
 Nor does it cover any person who is temporarily disabled or incapacitated.
 The product must be supplied for the personal or domestic use of a chronically sick or disabled person to qualify for VAT zero-rating.
 Please also note that there are severe penalties, under the VAT laws in the UK, for any person who makes a false declaration or who evades VAT.

 Not all products are eligible for VAT exemption.
 Products which are eligible are clearly indicated and can only be sold VAT free if the above criteria are met.
+Products are only eligible for VAT exemption if the manufacturer has confirmation from HMRC that they are satisfied that the original design was for the sole use of people who are chronically sick or disabled.

 Please note that VAT still has to be charged on the postage and packing element of the order even if VAT exemption is applied to the product.